fasiha/rosetta-cryptopals/README.md

     //          str::from_utf8(&decode(&messages[lino], key)));
 }
 ~~~
 I haven’t been talking about it much because I’ve been having so much fun with Rust, but I have to talk about it—I’m having a ton of fun with Rust.
-Especially with Atom and `linter-rust` highlighting and displaying compiler errors instantly on every save, I’m getting a sense of the few circumstances a type annotation is needed, and of course using “type holes” ((Kris Jenkins)[http://blog.jenkster.com/2016/11/type-bombs-in-elm.html]).
+Especially with Atom and `linter-rust` highlighting and displaying compiler errors instantly on every save, I’m getting a sense of the few circumstances a type annotation is needed, and of course using “type holes” ([Kris Jenkins](http://blog.jenkster.com/2016/11/type-bombs-in-elm.html)).
 This problem and the last I was struggling with iterators, but that concept is coming together.
-(I still don’t know how to write a function that consumes a slice or an iterator. @stephaneyfx helped with https://is.gd/nZOWvh but that’s not ideal—StackOverflow fodder.)
+(I still don’t know how to write a function that consumes a slice or an iterator. @stephaneyfx helped with this: https://is.gd/nZOWvh but that’s far from ideal—StackOverflow fodder.)

 Now, observe the unfortunate loss of symmetry between the inner and outer maximizations that was so evident in the Haskell version above (with `mostEnglishy` and `mostEnglishy2`).
 I think both languages could benefit from writing a generic `argmax` function?